Jaime Alemán: Career

 Alemán is the managing partner of Alemán, Cordero, Galindo & Lee, a Panamanian law firm he founded in 1985.

 For over two decades, Alemán has served on the boards of directors for entities including HSBC Bank Panama, Banistmo, Leasing Banistmo, Panamá Power Holdings, Fideicomiso Ena Norte, PKB Bank (Panama), and the Tag Bank.

 Alemán began his public career in 1978 as a legal advisor to the Inter-American Development Bank in Washington, D.C.
 He served as legal counselor to President Nicolás Ardito Barletta (1984–1985) and as Minister of Government and Justice under President Eric Arturo Delvalle (1988).
 In 1999, he was appointed to the Council of Foreign Affairs by President Mireya Moscoso.
 He served as Panama's Ambassador to the United States from August 2009 to January 2011 and was reappointed to the Council of Foreign Affairs by President Laurentino Cortizo in 2020.

 Alemán published his autobiography, La Honestidad No Tiene Precio, in August 2014, and Alrededor del mundo en 48 años in January 2022.

 Personal life

 Alemán is married to María del Pilar Arosemena de Alemán and has three children: Jaime Eduardo, Ana Sofía, and Juan Manuel, as well as six grandchildren.

+Exploration and travel milestones

+In January 2024, Alemán reached the South Pole on an expedition, and later in August 2024, he reached the North Pole, completing visits to both polar extremes of Earth.
+In May 2025, he flew aboard Blue Origin’s New Shepard NS-32 suborbital spaceflight, crossing the Kármán line and entering space.
+With these achievements — having visited all 193 United Nations member states, both the North Pole and South Pole, and traveling into space — some sources describe Alemán as the first person to complete a global “Grand Slam” of travel, encompassing every country, both poles, and space.